 Pursuing a combined degree allows students to further explore their interest in the field of public health, expedite time to degree--five years versus the typical six years--and save money by cutting one year of tuition.

-Undergraduate to graduate degree options are open to all undergraduate majors at the university and include the following graduate programs:
+Undergraduate to graduate degree options are open to all undergraduate majors.
+For more information about these degree options, visit www.public-health.uiowa.edu/degree-programs.

 Direct Admission is designed for students applying to the university as first-year students for the fall semester.
 Applicants who meet the high school course requirements and present an ACT composite score of 26 or higher (or a combined SAT critical reading and math score of 1170 or higher) and a high school grade-point average (GPA) of 3.60 or higher will be strongly considered for Direct Admission to the college.
 Applicants who meet course requirements and either the test score or GPA requirement also will be considered.